allenai/hierplane/README.md

 * `"color5"` colors node purple.
 * `"color6"` colors node aqua.
 * `"strong"` makes node text larger and bold.
 * `"seq"` renders node as a sequence container.
-Note that this style is required for nodes that have any children with a `nodeType` value of `"inside"`.
-Also note that a node with this style will have its default node `text` hidden to make room for its `"inside"` children.
+Note that this style is required to correctly render nodes that have at least one child node with a `nodeType` value of `"inside"`.
+Also note that a node with a `"seq"` style will have its default node `text` hidden to make room for its `"inside"` children.
 * `"placeholder"` renders node with a transparent background and light dotted outline (to communicate a placeholder status, recommended for certain linguistic concepts such as relative references).

 Note: at this time, the only supported colors are the 7 mentioned above.